 Project synopsisMaison Artefact is an independent shop and interior design practice on London’s Lillie Road.
 Founded by Victoria Davar, the shop and wider consultancy pairs French and Scandinavian antiques with a soft, contemporary aesthetic.

 Polytechnic worked across art direction, creative strategy and design to develop an elegant identity and design language.
-The commission encompassed the renovation of the shop front and signage system, printed collateral, packaging and various magazine placements.
+The commission encompassed the renovation of the shop front and signage system, printed collateral and various magazine placements.

 Maison Artefact’s romantic aesthetic is juxtaposed with a clean visual direction which runs across the entire identity.
-A restrained use of the highly characterful Mabry typeface is paired with Gothic 720 and the delicate cuts of Spectral to form a brand voice which is at once sharp and graceful.
+A restrained use of characterful headline letterforms is paired with delicate serif cuts in the body weights to form a brand voice which is at once sharp and graceful.

 The printed collateral foregrounds tactile experience, contrasting unusual soft-touch finishes with raw, uncoated papers, translucent papers and extended areas of gloss foil.
 At street level, matte white lettering seemingly floats on a freestanding transparent acrylic A-board.

 Key collaboratorsPhotography by Genevieve Lutkin, floristry by Frida Kim.

 Images (from top to bottom)Maison Artefact foiled and triplexed business card; Gothic 720, Mabry Light and Spectral – brand typefaces; Maison Artefact advert (excerpt); Printed matter — business card, translucent text card, gloss foiled postcard; Mabry in use for key descriptors; Maison Artefact transparent A-board at 273 Lillie Road; Maison Artefact printed advertisement; Maison Artefact project image; Printed matter detail; Maison Artefact A-board (detail); Image from Maison Artefact image bank; Vinyl window lettering at 273 Lillie Road; Maison Artefact at 273 Lillie Road, before works and after